 Toddleroo makes a ton of baby play yards, and some of them are tall and wide enough to work perfectly for the fireplace.

-This 3 in 1 Metal Superyard is one example, and it’s a great child proof pickup for any parent!
+This 3-in-1 Metal Superyard is one example of the best fireplace screens, and it’s a great child-proof pickup for any parent!

 This superyard is wide, sturdy, and flexible enough to be a play yard, gate, and match well with a childproof fireplace screen!